vikassnwl/Movie-Recommender-System/docs/project_documentation.md

 9. Named the merged column `tags`.
 10. Joined the words in `tags` column with space character and made them lowercase.
 11. Selected only the `movie_id`, `title` and `tags` columns for the final DataFrame.
 12. Applied tokenization using regex pattern in order to extract words/tokens from the `tags` column.
-The pattern ignores the punctuation as they are not words.
+The pattern ignores the punctuation and it treats contractions (you're, we'll, you've...) as a single word/token.
-13. Ignored stop words and Applied stemming to the tokens.
+13. Ignored stop words (i, am , was, you're, you've...) and Applied stemming to the tokens.
 14. Applied `CountVectorizer` (BoW) to convert each list of tokens into a vector for each movie.